vinayeavinash/MOVIE_DET_APP-VINAYE_SEBASTIAN/README.md

-# TELUS_ASSIGNMENT1_-VINAYE_SEBASTIAN-.
+# MOVIE_DET_APP-VINAYE_SEBASTIAN

-This app helps to see the movie details from  movies.json files
+This app helps to see the movie details from  movies.json files(MVVM Design Pattern)

 Features: